firiho/Portfolio/content/posts/lit/index.md

 - "A changed X to Y, B kept X" (take Y)
 - "A changed X to Y, B changed X to Z" (conflict!)

 The base provides **context** for intelligent merging: this is why merge bases matter.

+### Auto-Merge Strategies

+When conflicts arise, Lit offers automatic resolution with `lit merge feature --auto`.
+By default, the `recent` strategy is used, where the most recent commits take precedence.
+But you have options:

+- `lit merge feature --auto` uses `recent` strategy by default
+- `lit merge feature --auto=ours` keeps the current branch's version
+- `lit merge feature --auto=theirs` takes the incoming branch's version
-In Lit, you can even auto-resolve conflicts with `lit merge feature --auto`.
+- `lit merge feature --auto=union` combines both versions

+This could particularly be useful in CI/CD pipelines or when you have a clear policy about which branch should "win" in conflicts.

 ---